 - Aim for a moderate amount of interesting, stimulating activity.
 Too little stimulation may lead to withdrawal.
 Too much stimulation can increase confusion or agitation.

-- If possible, include physical exercise in the daily routine.
+- If possible, include at least 30 minutes of physical exercise in the daily routine.

 - Make sure there is enough light for the person to see clearly and, if possible, read.